itheaks/flutter_bmiapp/README.md

 BMI Health Tracker is developed and maintained by Amit Kumar Singh, Student @DSCE Bangalore.
 We are dedicated to providing a helpful and user-friendly app to assist users in assessing their BMI and monitoring their health.

-## Feedback and Support

-We appreciate your feedback and suggestions to improve the BMI Health Tracker app.
-If you encounter any issues or need assistance, please contact our support team at [support@yourcompany.com](mailto:support@yourcompany.com).

-Take charge of your health and track your BMI with the BMI Health Tracker app!
+###Take charge of your health and track your BMI with the BMI Health Tracker app!